6 Haunting Halloween Treats To Try At Home

 Combine your leftover pumpkin seeds with oats, almonds and cinnamon to make a delicious porridge for the cold autumn mornings.

-Whether you're having a party or handing out the treats on the doorstep, go for alternatives to sugary snacks.
-Try giving out non-food items like bouncy balls, stickers, crayons, glow sticks or Halloween themed toys to keep the whole neighbourhood healthier on 31st October.
+Try putting out non-food items like bouncy balls, stickers, crayons, glow sticks or Halloween themed toys to keep the little ones busy on 31st October.

-If you’re hosting a party, keep things active.
-Play games like ‘Pop the Pumpkin’ (A race to see who can burst the most orange balloons in 10 seconds) or ‘Spooky Spoons’ (Who can move the most bat droppings - or raisins - from one bowl to another using only a spoon in their mouth?).
-And no healthy Halloween is complete without a round of apple bobbing or biting to get some fruit inside the kids too.
+Keep things active at home this Halloween.
+Play games like ‘Pop the Pumpkin’ (A race to see who can burst the most orange balloons in 10 seconds) or ‘Spooky Spoons’ (who can move the most bat droppings - or raisins - from one bowl to another using only a spoon).

-Keep away from sugary pop.
-Instead, pour the kids low sugar drinks - try Halloween themed colours to make ‘Monster Mocktails’ using orange squash or blackcurrant cordial.
-Decorate with fruit too (grapes makegreat floating eyeballs and shreded apples doubles up as scary scabs) for added spookiness.
+Instead of pop, pour the kids some Halloween-themed drinks.
+You can make ‘Monster Mocktails’ using orange squash or blackcurrant cordial and seeing what colours you can create.
+Decorate with fruit too (grapes make great floating eyeballs and shredded apples double up as scary scabs) for added spookiness.

 Use your fruit and veg to get creative with terrifying treats.
 You can make gruesome "severed fingers" using carrots with a simple carving to make the knuckles.